Advanced Settings

 or too slowly during calibration.
 As a general guideline, it

-good to calibrate within about 30 degrees of the celestial equator
+is best to calibrate within about 20 degrees of the celestial equator

-(declination = 0), and to use a calibration step size that will result
+(declination = 0), well above the east and west horizons; and to use a calibration step size that will result

 in 8-14 steps in each direction.
 The 'Advanced...' button